jimasp/behave-vsc/README.md

 - "Go to Step Definition" from inside a feature file.
 (Default keybinding Alt+F12.)
 - "Find All Step References" from inside a step file.
 (Default keybinding Alt+F12.)
 - Quickly navigate between steps in the Step References Window.
 (Default keybindings F4 + Shift F4.)
 - Supports multi-root workspaces, so you can run features from more than one project in a single instance of vscode.
-(Each workspace must have its own distinct features/steps folders.)
+(Each project folder must have its own distinct features/steps folders.)

 ---

-## Project requirements
+## Workspace requirements

-- Extension activation requires at least one `*.feature` file somewhere in a workspace
 - No conflicting behave extension is enabled
+- Extension activation requires at least one `*.feature` file somewhere in the workspace
 - A compatible directory structure (see below)
 - [ms-python.python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension
 - [behave](https://behave.readthedocs.io)
 - [python](https://www.python.org/)

-### Required workspace directory structure
+### Required project directory structure

-- A single (per workspace) `features` folder (lowercase by default), which contains a `steps` folder.
+- A single `features` folder (lowercase by default), which contains a `steps` folder.
 You don't have to call it "features" - read on, but behave requires you have a folder called "steps".
+(Multiple features folders are allowed in a multi-root workspace, but only one per project.)
 - A *behave-conformant* directory structure, for example:

 ```text